vidyavarshinig15/vidyavarshinig15/README.md

 ## 👩🏻‍💻 About Me

 I am a B.E.
 Computer Science undergrad at Vidyavardhaka College of Engineering with a passion for building AI-integrated projects across the Software Development Lifecycle.
-I enjoy leveraging modern tools like **React, Next.js, and Supabase** alongside **OpenAI APIs** and advanced prompt engineering frameworks.
+I enjoy leveraging modern tools alongside **OpenAI APIs**.

 - 💡 Actively exploring **agentic AI** to build functional, accessible solutions like healthcare assistants and mental wellness applications.
 - ⚡ **Goal:** To deliver well-documented, impactful software that solves real-world problems.